-Note: The GA is for non-ESA listed species only.
-You will not have the option to select endangered or threatened species.
+Note: You will not have the option to select endangered or threatened species.

 - 3) Listing Unit/Stock: Select the applicable stock.
 Choose Range-wide if, for example, your location has multiple stocks of the same species and you cannot distinguish between them while in the field. - 4) Production/Origin: Select Wild from the drop-down list. - 5) Life Stage: Select from the drop-down list.
 You may enter take information for more than one life stage (e.g., adult versus juvenile) on separate rows or select a combination of life stages for one take category. - 6) Sex: Select from the drop-down list.
 If your activity targets only one sex, indicate which.
 If it targets both and they can be targeted separately, enter separate rows for male and female; otherwise select Male and Female. - 7) Expected Take: This represents a reasonable estimate of the number of animals you will encounter, annually.
-Under the GA, you will not be limited to this number or penalized if you exceed this number.

-For cetaceans, you will count every animal you approach3 within a certain distance, regardless of whether a behavioral reaction has occurred.
+For cetaceans, you will count every animal you approach within a certain distance, regardless of whether a behavioral reaction has occurred.